 Research Overview: Quantum mechanics is one of the most successful theories in physics.
-It describes the very small, such as atoms and their formation into the complex molecules necessary for life, to structures as large as cosmic strings.
-The behavior of exotic matter such as superfluids and neutron stars is explained by quantum mechanics, as are everyday phenomena such as the transmission of electricity and heat by metals.
-The frontline of modern quantum science involves cross-cutting fundamental and applied research.
-For example, world-wide efforts concentrate on harnessing quantum coherence and entanglement for applications such as the enhanced sensing of electromagnetic fields, secure communications, and the exponential speed-up of quantum computing.
-This area is tightly coupled to research on the foundations of quantum mechanics, which involves exotica such as many-worlds theory and the interface between classical and quantum behavior.
-Another frontier encompasses understanding how novel quantum matter such as high-temperature superconductivity and topological states-emerges from the interactions between many quantum particles.
-Quantum science is also central to the field of precision measurement, which seeks to expand our knowledge of the underlying principles and symmetries of the universe by testing ideas such as the equivalence between gravitational and inertial mass.
+The behavior of exotic matter such as superfluids and neutron stars is explained by quantum science, as are everyday phenomena such as the transmission of electricity and heat by metals.
+The frontline of modern quantum science involves cross-cutting fundamental research.
+Another frontier encompasses understanding how novel quantum matter-such as high-temperature superconductivity and topological states-emerges from the interactions between many quantum particles.
+Quantum science is central to the field of precision measurement, which seeks to expand our knowledge of the underlying principles and symmetries of the universe by testing ideas such as the equivalence between gravitational and inertial mass.

 Quantum physics is a cornerstone of our understanding of the universe.
-The importance of quantum mechanics is extraordinarily wide ranging, from explaining emergent phenomena such as superconductivity, to underpinning next-generation technologies such as quantum computers, quantum communication networks, and sensor technologies.
+The importance of quantum mechanics is extraordinarily wide ranging, from explaining emergent phenomena such as superconductivity, to underpinning next-generation technologies such as quantum sensors.
 Laser-cooled cold atoms are a versatile platform for quantum physics on Earth, and one that can greatly benefit from space-based research.
 The virtual elimination of gravity in the reference frame of a free-flying space vehicle enables cold atom experiments to achieve longer observation times and colder temperatures than are possible on Earth.
-The NASA Fundamental Physics program plans to support research in quantum physics that will lead to transformational outcomes, such as the discovery of phenomena at the intersection of quantum mechanics and general relativity that inform a unified theory, the direct detection of dark matter via atom interferometry or atomic clocks, and the creation of exotic quantum matter than cannot exist on Earth.
+The NASA Fundamental Physics program plans to support research in quantum science that will lead to transformational outcomes, such as the discovery of phenomena at the intersection of quantum mechanics and general relativity that inform a unified theory, the direct detection of dark matter via atom interferometry or atomic clocks, the creation of exotic quantum matter than cannot exist on Earth, quantum sensors to search for physics beyond the standard model, and others.

-Research Focus: Proposals are sought for ground-based theory and experimental research that may help to develop concepts for future flight experiments.
-Research in field effects in quantum superposition and entanglement are of particular interest.
+Research Focus: Proposals are sought for ground-based theory and experimental research that may help to develop concepts for future flight experiments in fundamental physics.